(MPhil, MRes & PhD)

 Establishing contact with a potential supervisor can be a time-consuming and often frustrating process, but it is extremely important and worth investing both time and effort in.
 PhD applications, in particular, are often assessed by a committee of academics – your supervisor is the person who can champion your application through this and other Faculty processes.
 They are also often great sources of information regarding scholarships and funding and may well be able to tell you about scholarship options that other people within the University are not widely aware of.

-As a start point, please look at the university profiles here to begin working out which universities you might like to consider approaching with your research proposal.
 Many Australian and New Zealand universities provide a facility on their website that enables students to search for suitable supervisors among their research staff.
 These search functions are all available from the individual university guideline pages, below.